oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Plan: 1 to add, 0 to change, 0 to destroy.

 ```

+Should you apply this plan?
+In this case, you wanted your code to create one user with the specified attributes.
+The plan indicates that one user with those attributes will be created.
+If the plan had suggested changing or destroying infrastructure, or creating several objects when you only intended to create one, you would need to go re-assess your code changes instead of applying it.

-Since there are no surprises in the `terraform plan` output, apply the changes with `terraform apply`:
+But there are no surprises in the `terraform plan` output, so you can apply the changes with `terraform apply`:

 ```
 Terraform used the selected providers to generate the following execution